New president sworn in to lead protest-hit Algeria - Journal du Cameroun

 Tebboune must now address the grievances of the protesters, who have remained on the streets to prevent what they see as a ploy by the political elite to retain its hold on power.

-The 74-year-old is seen as close to the armed forces chief, Ahmed Gaid Salah, who has been the North African country’s effective ruler since Bouteflika quit.
+The 74-year-old is seen as close to the armed forces chief, Lieutenant General Ahmed Gaid Salah, who has been the North African country’s de facto strongman since Bouteflika quit.

 He and other top brass attended the swearing-in ceremony alongside Tebboune’s defeated rivals for the presidency.